2.1 Strategy and management

 2.5 Projects and Contracts

-2.5.1 Individual projects or projects that are related which in aggregate involve project spend in excess of £50 million over the life of the project.
+2.5.1 Non technology-related individual projects or projects that are related which are not included in the Strategic Investment Portfolio and which in aggregate involve project spend in excess of £50 million over the life of the project.
 Project spend shall include, but not be limited to, third party supplier contract expenditure as well as internal spend and internal resource costs.

 2.5.2 Contracts with third parties which involve annual spend in excess of £25 million or total life of contract spend in excess of £150 million.